MichelBillaud/tools-for-teaching/Sketches-in-C/paper/paper-en.md

 Nowadays, such examples are much less motivating for our students who start learning how to program.
-Multiplying two matrices is only a good exercice with embedded loops, only if you don't have have to spend time to explain what a matrix is.
+Multiplying two matrices is only a good exercice with embedded loops, only if you don't have to waste precious time explaining what a matrix is.

 ## Avoid mysteries